 4. 'St. Patrick's Day Festival Parade’ -an American invention!

-It originated in the mid-18th century American cities of Boston (1737) and New York (1762) where it was actually created by Irish soldiers serving in the British Army who marched on March 17th in honour of the patron saint of Ireland.
-The latter parade is usually recognised as the first true parade.
-By the 19th century, it had become an opportunity for the Irish emigrants in the USA not only to promote their heritage, but most importantly to present a powerful expression of Irish nationalism and the struggle against British colonial rule in Ireland.
+It originated in the mid-18th century American cities of Boston and New York where it was created by Irish Americans longing for their homeland and an opportunity to promote their heritage.
+The first parade took place in New York on March 17th in 1762 when it was led by Irish soldiers serving in the British Army!
+By the 19th century, it had became a powerful expression of Irish nationalism and the struggle against British colonial rule in Ireland.

 5. Irish Whiskey -the essence of the Middle East!